 - Do a food inventory.
 You might be surprised what treasures are lurking in the back of the pantry or the bottom freezer drawer!
 Now is the perfect time to pull everything out, toss anything expired, donate anything you know you won't use, and then take stock of what ingredients you have.

 - Get creative with what's on hand!
 Once you've done your inventory, you might be surprised at what meals you can pull together using what's already in your house!
 Substitute ingredients where you need to, or try out new combos.
-(Googling "what can I make with [insert name of food]" is incredibly effective!)
-Even basics like a bag of lentils, a jar of leftover curry paste, and some rice can turn into a simple, hearty meal.
+(Googling "what can I make with [insert name of food]" is surprisingly effective!)
+Even basics like a bag of lentils, a jar of leftover curry paste, and a can of coconut milk can turn into a simple, hearty meal.
 As a bonus, you can save a lot of money by building your meals around what you already have.

 - Reduce your food waste.
 A lot of the scraps you'd normally toss can have new life with a little extra effort.
 Toss any veggie scraps (besides cruciferous veggies like broccoli or brussels sprouts) into a bag in the freezer.
 Once it's full, use them to make a yummy veggie broth.
 If you have bones or scraps leftover from meat, you can also throw those in to make bone broth or a flavorful soup.
 Bread going stale?
 Toast it then pop it in the blender to make a crunchy topping for a salad or pasta!